Machine Learning-based Denoising of Surface Solar Irradiance simulated with Monte Carlo Ray Tracing: Conclusions and Discussion

 \section{Conclusions and Discussion}

 Monte Carlo ray tracing is an accurate method to compute radiative transfer, but computationally expensive because large sampling budgets are required for sufficient convergence.
 Here, we use a denoising autoencoder to efficiently infer well-converged surface solar irradiance fields, allowing to avoid having to run the ray tracer with large sampling budgets.
-We demonstrate that the denoising approach is effective limiting diffuse irradiance sampling to 1 sample per pixel (spp), which is approximately twice as accurate and an order of magnitude faster than a reference using 128 spp.
+We demonstrate that the denoising approach is effective when limiting diffuse irradiance sampling to 1 sample per pixel (spp), which is approximately twice as accurate and an order of magnitude faster than a reference using 128 spp.
 Denoising of direct irradiance yields good performance in sunlit and shaded areas, while persisting errors on the edges of cloud shadows cause larger field-averaged errors compared to the 128 spp reference.
 Furthermore, we show that auxiliary inputs halve errors for diffuse irradiance for a sampling budget of 4 spp or less, but do not improve prediction accuracy for direct irradiance.

 The remaining noise on cloud shadow edges and inability to use information from additional variables may argue for another approach regarding computation of direct irradiance.
-Three-dimensional effects on direct irradiance can be taken into account efficiently by using the transmission of the atmosphere along the solar path \cite <e.g.,>{Gabriel1996, Varnai1999, Wissmeier2013}.
-Ray tracing would then only be required for diffuse irradiances.
-Further investigation is required to find out how other approaches compare to the ray tracing + denoising approach to provide a clear path forward in computationally efficient calculation of direct irradiance.
+Tilted independent column approximations, which apply 1D radiative transfer methods along slanted columns following the path of the incoming sun rays, may provide an efficient alternative for three-dimensional direct radiative transfer \cite<e.g.,>{Gabriel1996, Varnai1999, Wapler2008,Wissmeier2013}.
+As estimating 3D diffuse radiative effects from 1D radiative transfer computations comes with the difficulty of parameterizing appropriate convolution kernels \cite{Marshak1995,Zuidema1998,Wissmeier2013,tijhuis2023}, Monte Carlo ray tracing with denoising can then still be used to obtain accurate diffuse irradiances.